OpenHUTB/carla_doc/docs/3rd_party_integrations.md

 ## CarSIM

-CARLA's integration with CarSim allows vehicle controls in CARLA to be forwarded to CarSim.
+Carla's integration with CarSim allows vehicle controls in CARLA to be forwarded to CarSim.
 CarSim will do all required physics calculations of the vehicle and return the new state to CARLA.

 Learn how to use CARLA alongside CarSIM [here](tuto_G_carsim_integration.md).